ContextLab/supereeg/docs/tutorial/brain_objects.rst

 .. parsed-literal::

     Number of electrodes: 10
-    Recording time in seconds: 10
+    Recording time in seconds: [ 10.]
     Number of sessions: 1
-    Date created: Wed Sep 13 20:44:14 2017
+    Date created: Fri Feb  2 10:21:05 2018
     Meta data: None

-Optionally, you can pass a ``sessions`` parameter, which is a numpy array the length of your data with a unique identifier for each session.
+Optionally, you can pass a ``sessions`` parameter, which is can be a numpy array or list the length of your data with a unique identifier for each session.
 For example:

 .. code:: ipython2